 When sellers chose Flyhomes as their listing agent, they pay 1.25 to 1.5 percent of the home’s sale price, or 2 to 2.5 percent for “all inclusive” services that include cleaning, staging, and inspecting.

-If a home hasn’t sold after it’s been on the market for 90 days, Flyhomes will make an offer on it, although sellers can their property on the market until it sells.
+If a home hasn’t sold after it’s been on the market for 90 days, Flyhomes will make an offer on it, although sellers can keep their property on the market until it sells.

 The iBuyer business model pioneered by companies like Zillow, Offerpad and Opendoor originally targeted sellers who didn’t want to deal with the inconvenience of putting their homes on the market.
 Today, a growing number of companies also provide cash offers and trade-in services to buyers, providing alternative financing and acting as transaction facilitators.